 Letters of credit are commitments issued to guarantee the performance of a customer to a third party.
-These letters of credit are issued to facilitate commerce and typically result in the commitment being funded when the underlying transaction is consummated between the customer and third
+These letters of credit are issued to facilitate commerce and typically result in the commitment being funded when the underlying transaction is consummated between the customer and third party.

 - M. Revenue Recognition: The largest source of revenue for the Association is interest income.
 Interest income is recognized on an accrual basis driven by nondiscretionary formulas based on written contracts, such as loan agreements or securities contracts.
 Credit-related fees, including letter of credit fees, finance charges and other fees are recognized in non-interest income when earned.
-Other types of non-interest revenues, such as service charges, professional services and broker fees, are accrued and recognized into income as services are provided and the amount of fees earned is reasonably determinable. - N. Accounting Standards Updates (ASUs): In January, 2017, the FASB issued ASU 2017-01 Business Combinations (Topic 805): Clarifying the Definition of a Business.
-The amendments provide a more robust framework to use in determining when a set of assets and activities is a business.
-They also support more consistency in applying the guidance, reduce the costs of application, and make the definition of a business more operable.
-For public business entities, the ASU is effective for annual periods beginning after December 15, 2017, including interim periods within those periods.
-The amendments should be applied prospectively.
-Application of this guidance is not expected to have a material impact on the Association's financial condition or results of operations.
+Other types of non-interest revenues, such as service charges, professional services and broker fees, are accrued and recognized into income as services are provided and the amount of fees earned is reasonably determinable. - N. Accounting Standards Updates (ASUs): In February 2018, the FASB issued ASU 2018-02 Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated